AlaaLab/ETAB/docs/data_access.md

 - **target:** The labels associated with each patient.
 Options include "EF", "LVtrace", "LAtrace", "MYtrace", "ES/ED", "view", "CM", "AS".
 - **view:** The echocardiographic views for the loaded data.
 Options include "AP4CH", "AP2CH", "PLAX" and "PSAX".
 - **video:** A boolean indicating whether data should be loaded as a sequence of frames for each patient.
 Setting this to "False" means that data will include only the first frame in each clip.
-- **normalize:** A boolean indicating whether pixel values should be normalized in the range [0, 1].
+- **normalize:** A boolean indicating whether pixel values should be normalized using the ImageNet mean and variance.
 - **frame_l, frame_w and clip_l:** Frame length and width (in terms of the number of pixels), and clip length in terms of number of frames.
 - **fps:** Sampling rate for the loaded video.
 - **padding:** Add zeros to clips that are shorter than *clip_l*.